 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath and realized that the water hasn’t been draining, you know how frustrating it is.
-This not only slows down your morning routine but it can also be harder to clean up after you’re finished.
-While chemical drain cleaners are occasionally effective, they can also damage your pipes and damage the environment.
-The good news is that there are plenty of ways that you can unblock the shower drain without resorting to harmful chemicals.
+If you’ve ever taken a shower only to realize that the water isn’t draining, you know how frustrating it could be.
+Not only does it slow down your morning routine it could also make it more difficult to clean after having finished.
+Although chemical drain cleaners are sometimes effective, they can also damage your pipes and cause harm to the environment.
+The positive side is that there are plenty of natural methods to clear the shower drain without resorting to harsh chemicals.

 Key Takeaways

-- There are a variety of natural ways to unblock a shower drain like vinegar and baking soda as well as a wire hanger or a dry/wet vacuum.
+- There are natural ways to clear a shower drain by using baking soda or vinegar and a wire hanger or a wet/dry vacuum.

-- Use baking soda and vinegar method: Gather ingredients, unblock the drain cover and other obstructions, and pour baking soda, followed by vinegar.
-Wait 30 minutes then flush with boiling water.
+- To make use of baking soda with vinegar: collect ingredients, unblock the cover for draining and any obstructions, and pour baking soda and vinegar.
+Allow 30 minutes then flush with boiling water.

-- Wire hanger method: straighten out wire hanger leaving the other end in its original form and then create a hook on the top, and then place it inside the drain to fish hair and debris out.
+- Wire hanger method to straighten wire hanger, leaving the other end in its original shape, create a hook at the top, and then place it down the drain to catch hair and debris out.

-- If you want to use the dry/wet vacuum method: set vacuum to "wet" mode then cover the drains of overflow by a cloth or tape, attach the hose, creating an air-tight seal.
-Turn off the vacuum after 3 minutes.
+- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode, cover overflow drains with tape or cloth, attach hose creating an air-tight seal.
+Then turn to the mode for 3 minutes.

-- Be prepared for blockages in the future by using a hair strainer in your shower.
-Run hot water after each usage and avoiding the practice of pouring grease down your drains.
+- Avoid future blockages by using hair strainers in your shower.
+Run hot water following each use, and not using grease to clean your drains.

 - Baking soda